Links on Android Authority may earn us a commission. Learn more.

 The first two seasons focus on treasure pulled from the Urca de Lima.
 The third and fourth seasons shift to the British-Pirate war.

 This show is based on the Outlander novels written by Diana Gabaldon.
-Each season stems from a specific book, such as season 2 is an adaption of the second book, Dragonfly in Amber.
-The overall story focuses on British combat nurse Claire Randall who – while on her honeymoon in 1946 – travels back in time to 1743.
+Each season stems from a specific book, such as season two, which adapts the second book, Dragonfly in Amber.
+The overall story focuses on British combat nurse Claire Randall who — while on her honeymoon in 1946 — travels back in time to 1743.
 She finds herself in 18th-century Scotland and held hostage by a group of rebel Highlanders.
-There she helps injured Highland warrior Jamie Fraser and becomes involved with the Jacobite risings.
+There she helps injured Highland warrior Jamie Fraser and becomes involved with the Jacobite uprisings.

-You can watch the first five seasons, and a sixth season is already planned.
+You can watch the first six seasons, and a seventh season is already planned.

 Spartacus (3 seasons, miniseries)

-The miniseries Gods of the Arena, released between season one and two, serves as a six-episode prequel.
+The miniseries Gods of the Arena, released between seasons one and two, serves as a six-episode prequel.
 It’s set five years before Sparticus arrives, focusing on the first gladiator representing Lentulus Batiatus.

 The Missing (2 seasons)